AnthonyT-45/AnthonyT-45/README.md

 - **Machine Learning:** Familarity with using Python and Python related frameworks for machine learning.

 ### Projects
+- **Portfolio:** A website containing information about me and the projects worked on.
+- **Task Scheduler:** A console-based application where you can manage and schedule tasks that you need to complete.
+- **Dungeon Tactics:** A 2D, grid game where you fight through waves of enemies strategically.
+- **Abyss:** A 2D, platformer game where you traverse through obstacles while fighting enemies.
 - **Cutelandia Corrupted:** A 2D, top-down action game about (aggressively) caring for animals.
-- **Abyss:** A 2D, platformer game where you traverse through obstacles while fighting enemies.
-- **Dungeon Tactics:** A 2D, grid game where you fight through waves of enemies strategically.
-- **Task Scheduler:** A console-based application where you can manage and schedule tasks that you need to complete.

 ### Currently Working On
 - Creating a StreamElements widget.